 The surname Jiliot was first found in Oxfordshire, but also many other shires throughout ancient Britain.
 Listed as both a forename and surname in many early rolls, the name quickly spread.

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

 Early History of the Jiliot family

-Another 198 words (14 lines of text) are included under the topic Early Jiliot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jiliot research.
+Another 68 words (5 lines of text) are included under the topic Early Jiliot History in all our PDF Extended History products and printed products wherever possible.

 Jiliot Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Jiliot include Gillette, Gilliott, Gillet, Gillott, Gillett and others.